samipmainali/paperback-galaxyaction-bundle/.github/CONTRIBUTING.md

 ### Validating Bug Reports

 Help ensure bugs can be addressed effectively by attempting to replicate reported issues and confirming their existence.
+Bug reports can be made in our [Discord server][discord-server] or in the [issue tracker][issue-tracker-bugs].

 ### Contributing to Enhancement Suggestions

 Enhancement suggestions often need feedback and refinement.
 Contribute by reviewing and discussing these suggestions, offering your perspective, and proposing improvements.
+Enhancement suggestions can be made in our [Discord server][discord-server] or in the [issue tracker][issue-tracker-enhancements].
 Your input helps shape the future of the project.

 [code-of-conduct]: https://github.com/paperback-community/general-extensions?tab=coc-ov-file#readme
 [template-repository]: https://github.com/paperback-community/template-extensions